If you're dealing with a churn issue, you're not alone.

 Another thing to consider is the customer's needs.
 If you predict that a customer is going to cancel after realizing that your product or service isn't what they were looking for, incentivize them to stay onboard while you work on building out a feature or strategy that will help them accomplish their goals.

-The latter is a strategy that the folks at Baremetrics employed after receiving feedback from customers who were ready to cancel due to lack of features.
+The latter is a strategy that the folks at Baremetrics employed after receiving feedback from customers who were ready to cancel due to a lack of features.

 "We'd offer a discount on their next month of service to tide them over while we finished up what it was they looking for," explains Baremetrics' Founder Josh Pigford.